-Sonya Tien leads her firm's practices in personal injury, real estate, immigration, corporate law, and litigation.
+Sonya Tien leads her law firm's litigation, corporate, personal injury, and intellectual property practices.

-Sonya was named a Rising Star by Super Lawyers in 2020 and 2021, Top 40 Under 40 Civil Plaintiffs' Lawyer and Top 100 Civil Trial Lawyers by The National Trial Lawyers.
+Sonya was named a Rising Star by Super Lawyers since 2020, Top 40 Under 40 Civil Plaintiffs' Lawyers, and Top 100 Civil Trial Lawyers by The National Trial Lawyers.
 Her articles have been published by the Wall Street Lawyer and Practising Law Institute.
 She has presented on the topics of SEC Enforcement and Compliance and Executive Compensation.
 She also is the former co-author of Fried Frank's monthly, internationally circulated, White Collar Criminal Defense and Securities Enforcement Memo.

-Before founding Tien Law Firm, Sonya was a litigation and corporate associate at Fried, Frank, Harris, Shriver & Jacobson where her practices focused on corporate transactions, corporate compliance, SEC & DOJ enforcement, government investigations, commercial real estate, and complex commercial litigation, for clients, including, Bank of America, Credit Suisse, Deutsche Bank, Goldman Sachs, Barclays, Oppenheimer, CBRE, and Tishman Speyer.
+Before founding Tien Law Firm, Sonya was a litigation and corporate associate at Fried, Frank, Harris, Shriver & Jacobson where she focused on M&A, corporate compliance, SEC & DOJ enforcement, government investigations, commercial real estate, and commercial litigation.
+Sonya has served clients, Bank of America, Credit Suisse, Deutsche Bank, Goldman Sachs, Barclays, Oppenheimer, Tishman Speyer, and CBRE.

-While in law school, Sonya was a Summer Associate at Fried, Frank, Harris, Shriver, and Jacobson in New York and served as a judicial intern for a federal magistrate, the Honorable George H. Lowe, United States District Court (NDNY), where she gained valuable experience in Personal Injury Litigation, Social Security Disability, Immigration, Real Estate Litigation, Commercial Litigation, FDA Regulation and Litigation, M&A and Corporate Transactions, M&A litigation, Executive Compensation, Federal Criminal Proceedings, Government Investigations, and SEC & DOJ Enforcement Actions and Compliance.
+While in law school, Sonya was a Summer Associate at Fried, Frank, Harris, Shriver, and Jacobson in New York and served as a judicial intern for a federal magistrate, the Honorable George H. Lowe, United States District Court (NDNY), where she gained valuable courtroom and legal writing experience.